 The basement (which is now called the lower level) is our living room and it’s been completely remodeled and stunning.
 It’s equipped with a bar, a new bathroom and shuffleboard table and carpet and a poker table, lots of barn wood and the list goes on.
 I tore out the wall that divided the furnace and laundry room from the living area and made it one giant 1,000 square foot luxury party room.

-We added a new roof a few years back and because of hail damage, we were upgraded to new vinyl siding.
+We added a new roof a few years back and because of hail damage, we were upgraded to new vinyl siding at the same time.
 Sweet!
 These two items were game changers when it came to refinancing the home recently.
 But is this basic maintenance when deciding to sell or stay?
-A recent survey showed that new siding and a new roof will recoup 95% of the cost in resale.
+A recent survey showed that new siding and a new roof will recoup 95% of the cost of resale.
 That’s impressive.

 We were forced to install a new water heater because the old tank heater sprung a leak.
 So, I upgraded to a tankless heater and I have to say, it’s wonderful!
 There was a master plan for this, however.
 When we decide to upgrade to a new furnace the water heater was in the way and would have to be removed and then reinstalled back to get the new furnace installed.
 So to prevent this extra costs of doing that the decision to go with tankless was made easy as it was installed on the wall and out of the way of the furnace.
 Now the furnace can easily be replaced when the time arrives.
 If you’re thinking about sinking some money into home improvement projects this year, ask yourself if you’re doing so to sell it or to live in it.

-If we ever decided to sell our home it would sell in an hour at my asking price regardless of the neighborhood because its special and wonderful and filled with everything we wanted in a home, although I’m sure everyone thinks that about their home.
+If we ever decided to sell our home it would sell in an hour at my asking price regardless of the neighborhood because of its special and wonderful and it’s filled with everything we wanted in a home, although I’m sure everyone thinks the same way about their home.